Bhavesh083/Angular-Learnings/README.md

 - It is a test runner that executes the test we write with Jasmine.
 - It also provides features like live reloading of test cases, code coverage reporting.

+***
+TestBed:
+- It is a mechanism to Configure and initialize environment for unit testing and provides methods for creating components and services in unit tests.
+- It's preferred to use for integration testing when Angular component has child components or is strongly tied to HTML.
+- Advantages of TestBed-Free Unit Testing:
+  * Increased Flexibility, Simplified Setup, Performance, Focused Testing, Legacy Code and Third-Party Libraries
+- define components in declarations & dependencies in providers.
+  * declarations: [MyComponent],  // parent and child components can be added too.
+  * providers: [MyService], // Mock or real service
+    providers: [{ provide: MyService, useValue: spy }], // a spyObj can be created & pass it in useValue.

+***
 Spy:
 - spies focus on testing a particular unit without focusing on its dependencies.
 - also used as a mock object which provides custom return value